-The Congolian Coastal Forests has been an ancient cradle for Congo’s endemism and globally important populations of large forest mammals including western lowland gorilla, chimpanzee, and African forest elephant.
-The ecoregion’s forests range across the low undulating hills in the northern area to the significantly higher mountain ranges of the southern coastal area in West Africa, creating critical interconnecting migratory routes to adjacent ecoregions for many faunal diversity in this region.
+The Congolian Coastal Forests have been an ancient cradle for Congo’s endemism and globally important populations of large forest mammals, including the western lowland gorilla, chimpanzee, and African forest elephant.
+The ecoregion’s forests range across the low undulating hills in the northern area to the significantly higher mountain ranges of the southern coastal area in West Africa, creating critical interconnecting migratory routes to adjacent ecoregions for much faunal diversity in this region.

-The ecoregion extends from the Sanaga River in west central Cameroon, south through Equatorial Guinea into the coastal and inland areas of Gabon, the Republic of Congo, and the Cabinda Province of Angola.
-Along the coast, this ecoregion ends in to the extreme west of the Democratic Republic of Congo, just north of the mouth of the Congo River.
+The ecoregion extends from the Sanaga River in west-central Cameroon, south through Equatorial Guinea, into the coastal and inland areas of Gabon, the Republic of Congo, and the Cabinda Province of Angola.
+Along the coast, this ecoregion ends in the extreme west of the Democratic Republic of Congo, just north of the mouth of the Congo River.
 The ecoregion lies within the wet tropics and receives high rainfall, varying from 2,000 mm per annum in the north to 1,200 mm in the south.
-Temperatures range from an annual mean maximum of 24–27°C, to an annual mean minimum of 18–21°C, and there is little seasonal variation.
+Temperatures range from an annual mean maximum of 24–27°C to an annual mean minimum of 18–21°C, and there is little seasonal variation.

 Coastal evergreen moist forests characterize the vegetation, with mixed semi-evergreen moist forests in the drier southern extension.
-Strips of Guineo-Congolian edaphic grassland occurs along the coast, and montane forest and grassland occurs on mountain ranges, which reach heights in excess of 1,000 m, including Monte Alen and Monts de Cristal.
+Strips of Guineo-Congolian edaphic grassland occur along the coast, and montane forest and grassland occur on mountain ranges, which reach heights in excess of 1,000 m, including Monte Alen and Monts de Cristal.

-The ecoregion falls within the Lower Guinea Forest Block of the Guineo-Congolian regional centre of endemism and supports exceptional species richness and many endemic species.
+The ecoregion falls within the Lower Guinea Forest Block of the Guineo-Congolian regional center of endemism and supports exceptional species richness and many endemic species.
 The endemics are concentrated in the mountains to the south, although there are also endemic species in the lowland forest.
 This ecoregion and the Cross-Sanaga-Bioko Coastal Forests support about 50 percent of the 7,000 to 8,000 plants endemic to tropical West Africa.
-Three of the four families of plants endemic to tropical Africa – Huaceae, Medusandraceae, and Scytopetalaceae – are also abundant in the same area.
+Three of the four families of plants endemic to tropical Africa—Huaceae, Medusandraceae, and Scytopetalaceae—are also abundant in the same area.
 Over 200 plant species are strictly endemic to this ecoregion.

-Most remaining areas of rain forest have been selectively logged, especially in Equatorial Guinea and southern Cameroon.
+Most remaining areas of rainforest have been selectively logged, especially in Equatorial Guinea and southern Cameroon.
 The area of untouched primary forest is small and mainly in Gabon and protected areas in Cameroon.
-The parts of this ecoregion which are under protection include the Campo-Ma’an National Park and Douala-Edéa Faunal Reserve in Cameroon, and the Monte Alén National Park in Equatorial Guinea.
-In Gabon, protected areas include part of the Lopé National Park, the Moukalaba Doudou National Park, Monts de Cristal National Park, Waka National Park, Loango National Park and the Wonga-Wongué Presidential Reserve.
+The parts of this ecoregion that are under protection include the Campo-Ma’an National Park and Douala-Edéa Faunal Reserve in Cameroon, and the Monte Alén National Park in Equatorial Guinea.
+In Gabon, protected areas include part of the Lopé National Park, the Moukalaba Doudou National Park, the Monts de Cristal National Park, the Waka National Park, the Loango National Park, and the Wonga-Wongué Presidential Reserve.